![]() |

 After the release of their EP, Power Supply, Anamanaguchi has moved on to much bigger things.
 So far they've had one full length album, Dawn Metropolis, and have appeared in the Wiiware videogame Bit.Trip Runner.
 More recently, They have been hired to create the music to the Scott Pilgrim -vs- The World video game which was released in August of this year

 Anamanaguchi performing live.
-The hacked NES is visible on the right
+The hacked NES is visible on the right side of the picture. |

 There really isn't much else to say though because words simply cant describe how geeky and amazing it is